Morena (political party)

-The National Regeneration Movement (Movimiento de Regeneración Nacional), commonly referred to by its syllabic abbreviation Morena (/es/), is a left-wing political party in Mexico.
-Founded in 2011 by Andrés Manuel López Obrador as a civil association and registered as a political party in 2014, it emerged from López Obrador’s break with the Party of the Democratic Revolution.
+The National Regeneration Movement (Movimiento Regeneración Nacional), commonly referred to by its syllabic abbreviation Morena (/es/), is a centre-left to left-wing political party in Mexico.
+Founded in 2011 by Andrés Manuel López Obrador as a civil association and registered as a political party in 2014, it emerged from López Obrador's break with the Party of the Democratic Revolution.
 Since its formation, Morena has grown rapidly to become the dominant political force in the country.

-Morena’s platform combines elements of left-wing populism, progressivism, and social democracy.
+Morena's platform combines elements of left-wing populism and progressivism.
 It opposes neoliberal economic policies and supports expanded social welfare programs, increased public investment in infrastructure, and state control over strategic industries such as energy, oil, and electricity.
 Drawing substantial backing from working-class voters, rural communities, the urban poor, and regions historically underserved by federal investment, Morena positions itself as an alternative to the long-dominant Institutional Revolutionary Party (PRI) and the conservative National Action Party (PAN).

 As of 2025, Morena holds the presidency, majorities in both the Chamber of Deputies and the Senate, and most governorships, making it the largest political party in Mexico by representation.
 It also holds significant influence over the federal judiciary, with many elected judges having ties to the party.
-As of 2023, it is also the largest political party in Mexico by number of members.
-The party’s dominance has reshaped Mexico’s political landscape, ushering in what some analysts describe as a new era of hegemony.
+As of 2026, with 11,050,758 members, it is also the largest political party in the history of Mexico.
+The party's dominance has reshaped Mexico's political landscape, ushering in what some analysts describe as a new era of hegemony.